riebl/vanetza/docs/tools/fuzz-harness.md

 If it crashes immediately, try again a few times.

 ### Analyse
-You can utilize `routerIndicateTest` to scrutinize the crash and gather more information about the potential issues.
+You can use `routerIndicateTest` to investigate the crash and get more information about the possible problems.
+The address sanitizer is enabled by default.
+If you're not interested in memory leaks, make sure to disable the leak sanatizer with the environment variable `ASAN_OPTIONS=detect_leaks=0`.